 Instagram post via @newcenturykitchenmcr

 Watch all of England’s Euros games on the big screen at the Kitchen!
-The Lionesses continue their defence of the Euros against Sweden this Thursday at 8pm, so go on down and show your support at the quarter-finals!
+The Lionesses continue their defence of the Euros for the final time this tournament against Spain this Sunday at 5pm, so go on down and show your support at the final!
 Free entry, get down early because seats will go quickly.

-🎟️ Walk-ins welcome, or book a table for your goroup via the website.
+🎟️ Walk-ins welcome, or book a table for your group via the website.

 📍 New Century Kitchen, 34 Hanover St Manchester M4 4AH.